Domestic Violence: Relevant Even If Nonphysical or Unreported

-If not employed, begin saving allowance money or leftover change either in a lockbox or with a trusted friend/family member.
+If you are not employed, begin saving allowance money or leftover change either in a lockbox or with a trusted friend or family member.

-Check your credit report to ensure no new credit cards/accounts have been opened in your name.
+Check your credit report to ensure no new credit cards or accounts have been opened in your name.

 Freeze your credit with the three credit bureaus.